 Domestic Violence: Gibbons works with Partners for Women and Justice (PWJ), a nonprofit representing female victims of domestic violence in northern New Jersey, many of whom would otherwise have to go into family court without legal representation and without knowing their rights under the law, and some of whom are still dealing with abusive relationships and financial dependence on abusers.
 Gibbons attorneys assist clients with the many legal issues they face after being victimized, including obtaining final restraining orders, as well as child support, visitation, and/or custody matters.
 Gibbons attorney volunteers initially meet with clients to strategize, draft documents, and prepare for hearings, then continue to represent them as their cases work their way through the system – for example, by filing motions and conducting hearings on behalf of clients.

-Veterans’ Legal Program: Due to the many barriers, including legal issues, faced by military personnel when they return to civilian life, Gibbons teamed up with VLJ and corporate partner PSE&G to create the Military Personnel/Veterans Legal Assistance Project (MLAP), now called the Veterans’ Legal Program.
-The Veterans’ Legal Program, the first of its kind in New Jersey, assists military personnel and veterans with driver’s license restoration, criminal record expungement, and child support modification.
+Veterans Legal Program: Due to the many barriers, including legal issues, faced by military personnel when they return to civilian life, Gibbons teamed up with VLJ and corporate partner PSEG to create the Military Personnel/Veterans Legal Assistance Project (MLAP), now called the Veterans’ Legal Program.
+The Veterans Legal Program, the first of its kind in New Jersey, assists military personnel and veterans with driver’s license restoration, criminal record expungement, and child support modification.
 We work with clients in this area through legal clinics, which continue to be very successful, even as they have become virtual due to the COVID-19 pandemic.
+In 2022, the Commerce and Industry Association of New Jersey and COMMERCE magazine recognized the initiative with the highest honor in the “Caring for Veterans” category of their “Companies that Care” Awards program.

 Asylum/Unaccompanied Minors: Gibbons attorneys handle asylum cases, often through the nonprofit organization Human Rights First, which involve helping refugees who are fleeing persecution to access social services and legal protections in the United States, addressing issues that range from political persecution to women’s rights.
 We also take on cases involving children, working with Kids in Need of Defense (KIND), which protects unaccompanied children who enter the U.S. immigration system alone and ensures they have representation in immigration court.